 Crisis in Contemporary British Fiction (edited volume)

-All submissions should be sent as Word attachments and contain author information including full name, title/designation, affiliation (university), email and/or other contact information.
+All submissions should be sent as Word attachments and contain author information including full name, title/designation, affiliation (higher ed institution), email and/or other contact information.

 For submissions and queries contact the editor: Anastasia Logotheti, Professor at Deree College, the American College of Greece, at email@example.com